Paul Hellyer

 Paul Theodore Hellyer (August 6, 1923 – August 8, 2021) was a Canadian engineer, politician, writer, and commentator.
+A prominent Liberal figure in the 1960s, he served as a Member of Parliament for over twenty years and a minister in the government of three Liberal Prime Ministers.
+In 1968 Prime Minister Pierre Trudeau designated Hellyer as Senior Minister, the first instance for a Prime Minister of Canada to confer a formal title to a cabinet member to signal precedent ahead of all cabinet colleagues.
 He was the longest serving member of the Queen's Privy Council for Canada at the time of his death.
+He contested the national leadership of both major parties in parliament, and found another political party but was unable to turn it into political force of significance.

 Early life

 Hellyer was born and raised on a farm near Waterford, Ontario, the son of Lulla Maude (Anderson) and Audrey Samuel Hellyer.
 Upon completion of high school, he studied aeronautical engineering at the Curtiss-Wright Technical Institute of Aeronautics in Glendale, California, graduating in 1941.
 While studying, he also obtained a private pilot's licence.

 After graduation, Hellyer was employed at Fleet Aircraft in Fort Erie, Ontario, which was then making training craft for the Royal Canadian Air Force as part of Canada's war effort in World War II.
 He attempted to become an RCAF pilot himself, but was told no more pilots were necessary, after which he joined the Royal Canadian Artillery and served in Canada as a gunner for the duration of the war.

 Hellyer earned a Bachelor of Arts from the University of Toronto in 1949.